 Getting to know your customers, however, is something that takes time.
-Something that most banks and their employees don’t have, because they’re bogged down with administrative tasks such as managing incoming mail or processing loan applications.
+Something that most banks and their employees don’t have because they’re bogged down with administrative tasks such as managing incoming mail or processing loan applications.

-Providing an answer with AI:
+Providing an answer with Artificial Intelligence (AI):

 According to Deloitte research, 76 percent of Chief Experience Officers within the finance industry believe AI is the tool to differentiate.

 In their opinion, AI allows you to personalize and reduce friction throughout the customer journey.
-Personalization and increased efficiency is achievable through automation with intelligent technologies.
+Personalization and increased efficiency are achievable through automation with intelligent technologies.
 Consequently, more time is freed up for more personal contact.

 Furthermore, AI’s ability to mine data quickly and accurately and come up with hidden truths helps customize advice based on the client’s specific situation.

 Before Artificial Intelligence, you had to manually assess the context of a client’s request by going through all their information.